Bread dough changes when you add fat or sugar to the ingredients.

 Want to learn more about bread?

-If you would like to transform from a novice to a confident baker then my online Bread Made Easy masterclass is the course for you.
+If you would like to transform from a novice to a confident baker then my Bread Made Easy Membership is here for you.
+You get access to all of my online courses and join me for a monthly live demo and bread chat.

 If you are already a keen bread maker but would like to expand your repertoire then my Savoury Breads online course might be your thing.